Do Stink Bugs Fly? | More Information on Stink Bugs

 So, it can be said that the stink bugs can easily fly during the night times and are mostly seen around the various light posts.

-They don’t normally jump and will fly in order to go from one place to another.
-They usually don’t make a sound while flying, but, if they do, you will hear a bzzz- click sound.
-They fly around in the night near the light posts.
+Also, they usually don’t make a sound while flying, but, if they do, you will hear a bzzz- click sound.

 These bugs fly in order to feed and protect themselves and also to find a mate.

-Do you face a stink bug infestation in your home?
-How are you dealing with it?
+So, have you ever faced a stink bug infestation in your home?
+If yes, how did you deal with it?
 Let us know in the comments below